javafxports/openjdk-jfx/CONTRIBUTING.md

 to a publicly shared branch.
 Once you have opened your pull request, you should consider your branch publicly shared.
 Instead of force pushing you can just add incremental commits; this is generally easier on your reviewers.
-If you need to pick up changes from `develop`, you can merge `develop` into your branch.
+If you need to pick up changes from `master`, you can merge `master` into your branch.
 A reviewer might ask you to rebase a long-running pull request in which case force pushing is okay for that request.
 Note that squashing at the end of the review process should also not be done, that will be done when the pull request is [integrated